Having a quiet time focused on spending time with God should not be irrelevant to your daily life.

 The Importance of Spending Time with God

-When we have our time with God on a daily basis, it should be something that impacts the rest of our day.
+When we prioritize spending time with God on a daily basis, it should be something that impacts the rest of our day.
 If we are just reading something to accomplish a Bible reading plan, stay up with a recent book, or fulfill an obligation, our time with the Lord will be more obligatory than life-giving.
 It will be more legalistic than graceful.
 Our time with God should be something that flows from God’s Word and has an immediate application into our life.

 Our time with God should include talking with Him about what is ahead in our day.
 It should be filled with thanksgiving for what He gave us the day before, but requests for His providence again on this day.
 We should be asking God how He would like us to handle an ensuing situation.
 In our meeting, we should receive the truth of His Word and the prompting of His Spirit as the directive.
 Akin to the meeting we have with our boss (but much more loving and relevant), we should walk away with clarity, direction, next actions and applicable truths.